vijayharshamade/App-Store-cp13/README.md

+HINT
+The search for the app should be case insensitive.
+You can use the toLowerCase method to convert a string into lower case letters. const text = "Learn JavaScript";
+console.log(text.toLowerCase()); // learn javascript

 In this project, let's build an **App Store** by applying the concepts we have learned till now.

 ### Refer to the image below: